 The Ordinance on the Amendment of Occupational Safety Regulations (article 1 modification of the Workplaces Ordinance) was published in the Federal Gazette (part 1 no. 56 page 2681).
 The ordinance came into effect on 3rd December 2016.

-The Workplaces Ordinance – ArbStättV (Federal Gazette I no. 44 from 24 August 2004, page 2179) contains minimum requirements for safety and health protection of the employees when configuring and operating workplaces.
+The Workplaces Ordinance – ArbStättV (Federal Gazette I no. 44 from 24 August 2004, page 2179) contains minimum requirements for protecting the safety and health of employees when configuring and operating workplaces.
 The ordinance is intended to implement the EC Workplaces Directive 89/654/EEC on a national basis.
 Additionally, Directive 92/58/EEC of the Council on the minimum requirements regarding the safety and health protection labelling at the workstation is also implemented by a dynamic reference within the Workplaces Ordinance.
 Furthermore, the annex IV parts A and B of the Directive 92/57/EEC of the Council on the minimum requirements for safety and health protection to be applied to temporary or mobile construction sites is implemented.

 The execution of the ordinance is incumbent upon the occupational health and safety regulating authorities (Trade Supervisory Boards and agencies for occupational health and safety, respectively).
-With the entry into force of the BGV A1 Grundsätze der Prävention (basic prevention principles) (hitherto VBG 1) since 1 January 2004, the accident insurers also obtained the legal basis for fulfilling their prevention task with the help of official occupational health and safety regulations.
+With the coming into effect of the BGV A1 "Grundsätze der Prävention" (basic prevention principles) (hitherto VBG 1) since 1st January 2004, accident insurers also obtained a legal basis for fulfilling their prevention tasks with the help of official occupational health and safety regulations.